klequis/upload-to-s3-ex/README.md

 ## To Do
+- [ ] vertically center name text in row.
+How to use flex box with textOverflow?
-- [ ] files are being uploaded but UI is not showing them.
+- [x] files are being uploaded but UI is not showing them.
 Error in console: Failed to load resource ...
 - [ ] did not capture the focus and hover styles for the Raised button - do so
 - [ ] handle s3 upload error
 - [ ] change request-reducers.imagesList to 'images'